Damarious Randall: 2016

-The Packers finished atop the NFC North with a 10-6 record.
-On January 8, 2017, Randall made five combined tackles three pass deflections, and an interception during their 38-13 NFC Wildcard victory over the New York Giants.
-After defeating the Dallas Cowboys, the Packers were defeated by the Atlanta Falcons in the NFC Championship.
+The Packers finished atop the NFC North with a 10–6 record.
+On January 8, 2017, Randall made five combined tackles three pass deflections, and an interception during their 38–13 NFC Wildcard victory over the Giants.
+After defeating the Cowboys, the Packers were defeated by the Atlanta Falcons in the NFC Championship.

 2017

 Head coach Mike McCarthy named Randall the starting cornerback, along with Davon House, after the Packers chose not to re-sign Sam Shields.